AK-NSF-EPSCoR/ace-cesium-demo/README.md

 FUTURE WORK:
 -If someone were to create a union between this demo and the Unity demo, it would be a very powerful tool.
 My original plan after experimenting with both was to have an area selection and display tool made with Cesium that then creates a 3D surface terrain map on unity.
 I unfotunatly could not make it to this step.

+-Waiting on a 3857 web mercator projection for 1982 data.

+-HTML buttons function as on-off switches rather than just on.

 -A better interface and live updated information would be a great use of Cesium.
 An example of this type of interface can be found here: http://science.nasa.gov/iSat/?group=SMD